Psingh12354/Pyspark/README.md

 **or**

 Delta Lake is an open-source storage layer designed to run on top of an existing data lake and improve its reliability, security, and performance.
 It supports ACID transactions, scalable metadata, unified streaming, and batch data processing.

+### Data Integration

+Data integration is the process of combining data from different sources into a single, unified view.
+Integration begins with the ingestion process, and includes steps such as cleansing, ETL mapping, and transformation.
+Data integration ultimately enables analytics tools to produce effective, actionable business intelligence.